IBM-Blockchain-Archive/learn-chaincode/README.md

 ```

 Hopefully you see that the value of `hello_world` is "hi there".
-This was set when by the body of the deploy call we sent earlier.
+This was set by the body of the deploy call you sent earlier.

 ###Invoke
-Next, we will call our generic write function with invoke.
+Next, call your generic write function with `invoke`.
-Lets change the value of `hello_world` to "go away".
+Change the value of `hello_world` to "go away".
-- Expand the "Chaincode" API section by clicking it
+- Expand the "Chaincode" API section by clicking it.
-- Expand the `POST /chaincode` section by clicking it
+- Expand the `POST /chaincode` section by clicking it.
 - Set the `InvokeSpec` text field (make the other fields blank).
 Copy the example below but substitute in your chaincode name (the hashed ID from deploy).
 Also use the same enrollID you used in the `/registrar` step.

 	```